All Products

 Note

-2. Enter nslookup -type=CNAME <Domain_Name>.
-For example, nslookup -type=CNAME www.example.com.
-If the returned parsing result matches the CNAME value for the your domain to be accelerated, the CNAME configuration is in effect.
+2. Run the nslookup -type CNAME command for the Accelerated Domain Name.
+For example, run the nslookup -type CNAME www.example.com command.
+If the returned result matches the CNAME value for the Accelerated Domain Name in the CDN console, the CNAME configuration has taken effect.

 nsCheckCname.jpg